Skip to main content

 1

-Step 2: Define complex media as media that contain ingredients of unknown exact chemical composition, such as yeast extract, peptone, or blood, which provide a rich mixture of nutrients.
+Define complex media as culture media that contain some ingredients of unknown chemical composition, such as yeast extract, peptones, or blood, which provide a rich mixture of nutrients.

-Step 3: Define defined media (also called synthetic media) as media where all chemical components and their exact concentrations are known and specified.
+Define defined media (also called synthetic media) as culture media where all the chemical components and their exact concentrations are known and specified.

-Step 4: Recognize that complex media are often used when the nutritional requirements of the microorganism are unknown or when fast growth is desired, while defined media are used when precise control over nutrient composition is needed for experimental purposes.
+Recognize that complex media are often used when the exact nutritional requirements of the microorganism are unknown or when fast growth is desired, while defined media are used when precise control over nutrient composition is needed for experimental purposes.

-Step 5: Summarize the difference by stating that complex media have undefined chemical composition with rich nutrients, whereas defined media have a known, exact chemical composition.
+Summarize the difference: complex media have undefined components with unknown exact chemical makeup, whereas defined media have precisely known chemical compositions.

 Verified video answer for a similar problem: